jas-chu/eventio/README.md

 - Create separated components for `FilterButtons` and `EventCard`.
 - Implement the `Error Page` design and handle retries.
 - Implement the `Sign Up`, `Profile` and `Event Details` features.
+- Fix Maestro test and create new tests
+- I also noticed a little bug about how a new event or the event that changes attendees is not ordered correctly by date.

 ### Aditional Notes